SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 paragraph telling you the second sentence is grammatically correct but lacks semantics.
 Why?
 Because the past human corpus of data implicitly has such information from statistical non-knowing knowing.
-But it is not knowledge for the LLM, because knowledge would entail conscious thought, the "inner knowing it is not semantic" not merely emitting strings of words conveying that the sentence is not semantic.
+But it is not knowledge for the LLM, because knowledge would entail conscious thought, that is to say the *inner knowing* that it is not semantic, not merely emitting strings of words conveying that the sentence is not semantic.

 Difference between a mimic of knowing and actual knowing.
 I trust you are following.